 READ MORE: Top 5 Ways to Cut Your Inheritance Tax

-There are only a select few towns and cities which participate in Free Wills Month each campaign and not every will writing solicitor takes part.
+There are only a select few towns and cities which participate in Free Wills Month each campaign and not every will writing solicitor or online service takes part.

-To find out exactly where your closest will writing solicitor is located, enter your details into the Free Wills Month website.
+To find out exactly where your closest will writing solicitor/service is located, enter your details into the Free Wills Month website.

 The charities supported by Free Wills Month vary with every campaign, and most charities in the UK are dependent on receiving gifts in wills as they make up to 50% of their income.

 Some of the charities which are frequently featured on Free Wills Month campaigns include:

 Outside of Free Wills Month, the price of making a will can often cost in excess of £150 elsewhere.

 If you’re wondering where to get a will outside of Free Wills Month, it is easier than you think.
 Outside of Free Wills Month our single wills starting at only £29.99, we are an affordable will writing service that allows you to make a will online with the help and support of trained legal experts.
 Also if you are an employee of the NHS in England and Wales, you can benefit from discounted service rate.